Delivering Quality PE Improves Student Physical, Academic Fitness

-In many cases, students wear heart rate monitors such as the adidas Zone for IHT Spirit wrist heart rate monitor while they exercise during their physical education classes.
+In many cases, students wear heart rate monitors such as the IHT Zonewrist heart rate monitor while they exercise during their physical education classes.
 Teachers then analyze the data through IHT’s Assessment Measures software, where they gauge each student’s individual performance based on that day’s goal for time spent exercising at an elevated heart rate.

 At IDEA Public Schools, five high school campuses that put a priority on helping students achieve Center for Disease Control-recommended minimums of physical activity per week were honored for academic achievement by the Washington Post.

 “When our leadership invested in IHT’s technology, that was the commitment that physical activity is a primary factor in how we’re going get our kids to be able to grow to success as they head into the real world,” said Eren Kirksey, IDEA’s PE Curriculum Manager.